GeppettoJS/backbone.geppetto/README.md

 [Give it a whirl here](http://modeln.github.com/backbone.geppetto/examples/).

 Source code available in the `examples` directory in the Github Repo.

+## Version History

+### 0.2.0
+*Released: 26 April 2012*

+* Removed Livequery and service-locator to simplify the framework and remove all ties to the DOM.
+* Added logic to automatically destroy a Context and unmap its events when the close() method is called on the parent View

+### 0.1.1
+*Released: 19 April 2012*

+* Added DOM-based service locator using Livequery, allowing sub-views to find their parent context without it being passed to them

+### 0.1
+*Released: 16 April 2012*

+* Initial release

 ## License
 The MIT License (MIT)